CADLabs/ethereum-economic-model/README.md

   * post Beacon Chain launch, pre EIP1559, pre PoS (validators receive PoS incentives, EIP1559 disabled, and PoW still in operation)
   * post Beacon Chain launch, post EIP1559, pre PoS (validators receive PoS incentives, EIP1559 enabled with miners receiving tips, and PoW still in operation)
   * post Beacon Chain launch, post EIP1559, post PoS (validators receive PoS incentives, EIP1559 enabled with validators receiving tips, and PoW deprecated)
 * Flexible calculation granularity: By default, State Variables, System Metrics, and System Parameters are calculated at epoch level and aggregated daily (~= 225 epochs).
 Users can easily change epoch aggregation using the delta-time (dt) parameter.
-The model can be extended for slot-level granularity and analysis if that is desired (see [Model Extension Roadmap](#model-extension-roadmap).
+The model can be extended for slot-level granularity and analysis if that is desired (see [Model Extension Roadmap](#model-extension-roadmap)).
 * Supports [state-space analysis](https://en.wikipedia.org/wiki/State-space_representation) (i.e. simulation of system behavior over time) and [phase-space analysis](https://en.wikipedia.org/wiki/Phase_space) (i.e. generation of all unique system states in a given experimental setup).
 * Customizable processes to set important variables such as ETH price, ETH staked, EIP1559 transaction pricing, and transaction rates.
 * Modular model structure for convenient extension and modification.
 This allows different user groups to refactor the model for different purposes, rapidly test new incentive mechanisms, or to update the model as Ethereum implements new protocol improvements.